czmirek/czmirek.github.io/content/posts/iac-for-small-business.md

 But both approaches require manual steps.
 How do you include that in your IAC?
 It cannot be part of terraform because it's a step that your terraform project depends on.
 And this dependency is still part of your architecture and in my opinion should be also part of your IAC.

+### Terraform dependencies

+The common approach in terraform is that you declare terraform input `variable` and that represents the external dependency.
+But this means that terraform cannot be the *complete* IAC tool, you have to define and document how you created the dependencies elsewhere.

+You can put your external values in resources, e.g. into the Azure Key Vault or use the `tfvars` file or put them into a JSON file and use the `file` function...but none of these solutions give you a sane *"centralized IAC"* solution I'd hoped for.
+Terraform still is only just part of your "IAC toolchain" where the complete description of target architecture can be represented only by a written page on Confluence or somewhere else.

 ## Human opinionated external services

 [Locura](https://play.google.com/store/apps/details?id=cz.projectport.locura&hl=en&gl=US) is a mobile application deployed on Google Play for Android and on App Store for iOS.
 And let me tell you that there are lot of hoops you have to jump through **manually** when you are a new company deploying a new application to either of these two application stores.
 You have to interact with the store employees, Apple even called me at one point, possibly to verify that I'm a real person.
 And you also have to pay some money, $25 to Google once, $100 to Apple every year.